5.2 What are the requirements for forming a cloud drop?

 There are three requirements for forming a cloud drop:

 If any one of these three is missing, a cloud cannot form.
 We have talked about moisture and aerosol and now need to consider ways that the air can be cooled.
-The air needs to be cooled so that the water vapor pressure initially equals and then exceeds the water saturation vapor pressure.
+The air needs to be cooled so that the water vapor pressure initially equals and then exceeds the saturation water vapor pressure.

 An easy way to remember these key ingredients is to think of a Big MAC.